 It is also worth noting that not all anomalies may be bad.
 Use your human intuition to take note of patterns that may provide new insights.

-For example, if you run a gym and discover a huge number of what appears to be inaccurate information, don’t rush to discard it as “dirty data”.
+For example, if you run a gym and discover a huge number of what appears to be inaccurate information, don’t rush to discard it as “dirty data.”
 It could be a gold mine.

-So, if you are targeting the working-class population in your location and you notice that your records show that a huge number of teenagers have been frequenting your establishment on weekends, this should obviously tell you something.
+So, if you are targeting the working-class population in your location and you notice that your records show that a huge number of teenagers have been frequenting your establishment on weekends, this should tell you something.

 Such data tells you that there’s a potential demographic that is untapped.
-It is now entirely up to you to exploit this new discovery and make it work for your business.
+It is now entirely up to you to exploit this discovery and make it work for your business.

 Having standardization rules will ensure the quality of your data.
 The rules should apply to all systems.
 Start by standardizing input fields in the CRM and other systems you use to collect customer data:

-Once done with cleaning and data shows some improvement, do not get complacent.
+Once done with cleaning and the data shows some improvement, do not get complacent.
 Continually improve your processes to avoid contaminating your data.
 Keep ensuring that your data collection and verification processes are always updated.

 Find out what data you cannot access and why.
 Are you looking for certain information but can’t access the data?